 Where Do I Stay In Delhi?

-- Hotel City Heights – For those looking to splurge a little, for around $40 USD per night, you can get a proper hotel room in the heart of Pahar Ganj.
+- Hotel Singh Palace (budget) – For around $20 USD per night, you can get a proper hotel room in the heart of Paharganj.
 The rooms are very large, with comfortable, proper mattresses, big bathrooms, hot water, sitting area and air-conditioning.
-It might not be the friendliest hotel in the city, but it’s certainly an excellent value, especially for first-time visitors.
+It’s located just a short walk from the hustle and bustle of this market area, allowing you to escape the madness as well.
+It’s certainly an excellent value, especially for first-time visitors.

 Are you ready to give Delhi a try?
 If you stick to the above I’m certain you’ll have as rewarding an experience as I have each and every time I’m here.
 Even my group seemed to thoroughly enjoy this city, which is quite remarkable considering that, for almost all of them, it was their first two days being in this crazy country that is India.